Informed choice, a term that is frequently used particularly in healthcare – but what does it mean?

 Most catheters on the market today have a hydrophilic (water-loving) coating that makes the catheter easier to insert.
 It is activated by water (either that you need to add or thar is already in the package – useful if you don’t have access to running water).
 Some coatings are a gel coating that is applied to the catheter as you remove it from the packaging.
 Gel is an option if the water-based coating stings on insertion or feels like the catheter is drying out or sticking as you try to withdraw it, or you just prefer the sensation of a gel coating.

-Discrete packaging
+Discreet packaging

-It may be important to you that the catheter packaging is discrete, particularly if you will be catheterising at work.
+It may be important to you that the catheter packaging is discreet, particularly if you will be catheterising at work.
 Does it fit in your jacket or trouser pocket?
 Would it blend in if you dropped your handbag?

 Easy to open packaging